Raiders of the Lost Horcrux:

 Which also means that we (and Harry) might have a better chance of tracing the Horcruxes if they were only hidden around the time Harry was born, rather than decades earlier.
 And one wonders whether, on the strength of having reported the partial Prophecy, Severus Snape ranked high enough to be given the responsibility of hiding one of them.

 (Is that how Albus knew to go directly to the ruins of the Gaunt’s hovel and retrieve the Ring as soon as he was ready to launch Operation Horcrux?
-Possibly.
+Perhaps.
 But I tend to doubt it.)

 However, if the locket we saw in Grimmauld Place was the Horcrux from — or originally assigned to — the sea cave, then whoever’s faked death was due to be revealed in the course of book 7 (if anyone’s) it would probably not be Reggie’s.

 If the Locket from #12 was the Horcrux, then Reggie’s faked death was no longer necessary to the story arc.
 That Horcrux was no longer in the cave (or never had been there in the first place).
-We did not need to hear Reggie’s story.
+Consequently, we did not need to hear Reggie’s story.
 That’s a false trail.
 A red herring.
 How — or if — he got the Horcrux out of the cave doesn’t matter, either.
 It doesn’t matter how he knew it was there, it doesn’t matter how he got it out.
 He got it out, or kept it out, he either destroyed it, or he didn’t, and hid it in, or sent it to Grimmauld Place for safety, and boogied off.
 End of story.

 If the locket from #12 was the sea cave Horcrux; from the structure of the series to date it also probably had not been disarmed yet.
 And finding Reggie or what happened to him wasn’t going to tell us squat about where it had got to now.